How To Replace Ignition Coil Nissan Infiniti 3.5L V6 Engine

 Remove the engine cover.
 You will need to remove two 10 mm bolts in order to remove the engine cover.

 Unplug the electrical connector from the ignition coil.
 Press the small tab then pull.

-To replace the other three coils you will need to remove the intake manifold.
+To replace the back coils on this particular Nissan engine, you will need to remove the intake manifold.